Caroline Pearce: Biography

+Athletics career

 Pearce competed for England in the World Pentathlon Championships at the age of 15.
+Pearce became the British heptathlon champion after winning the British AAA Championships title at the 2002 AAA Championships and 2004 AAA Championships.

-She had competed as a professional heptathlete in the 2004 European Cup Heptathlon Finals.
-Pearce has also represented Great Britain as a bobsledder in the 2005 World Bobsleigh Championships.
+Pearce competed in the 2004 European Cup heptathlon finals and represented Great Britain as a bobsledder in the 2005 World Bobsleigh Championships.

+TV career

 In 2008, Pearce was chosen to compete as a gladiator in Sky One's relaunch of the TV series Gladiators under the gladiator name "Ice", but she left the show after the first season.

-Pearce has earned a first class honours degree in Sports Science and a master's degree in Physiology and Nutrition from Loughborough University.
-She has modelled in advertisements for Nike, Reebok, Adidas, Ron Hill and Fitness-Mad and shot with world renowned photographer Rankin.
-She is a published author of 'Better Body Workouts for Women' with publishers Human Kinetics and a master trainer and spokesperson for Power Plate training equipment.

 Pearce has also appeared on The Friday Night Project as the "Coat of Cash wearing Celebrity".
+She is currently signed to MVE Management.

+In 2013, Pearce joined BT Sport (now named TNT Sports) where she is a reporter and presenter for boxing and UFC.
+She reported at Fury v Wilder 1, Fury v Wilder 3, Canelo v GGG, and presents ‘UFC: Beyond The Octagon'.